YuanYuan98/UniFlow/README.md

-# KDD25-submission-78
+# UniFlow

-This is the official implementation of our KDD25 submission: **A Foundation Model for Unified Urban Spatio-Temporal Flow Prediction**.
+This is the official implementation of our paper: **A Foundation Model for Unified Urban Spatio-Temporal Flow Prediction**.

 -----

 The repo currently includes code implementations for the following tasks: